-In ‚A Room of One’s Own’ Virginia Woolf (1928) talks about how male self-confidence and self-assurance are generated through “looking-glass” games involving women who accept looking smaller than the men they “reflect” in order that the latter can feel bigger, that is more important.
-Of course, the smallness of women’s in such games is no less illusory than the magnification of the men whom they serve.
+In ‚A Room of One’s Own’ Virginia Woolf (1928) talks about how male self-confidence and self-assurance are generated through “looking-glass” games involving women who accept looking smaller than the men they “reflect” in order that the latter feel bigger, more important.
+Of course, the smallness of women in such games is no less illusory than the size of the men which they serve to magnify.

 Racism and nationalism do much the same.
 By thinking down and talking down the natives of a distant land or the inhabitants of a nearby country the members of the dominant group build themselves up in their own minds.
-And there’s no reason why such games can’t be played retrospectively.
+There’s no reason why such games can’t be played retrospectively.

-I think that the myth of Britain’s absolute moral victory over Germany in WWII that many of my countrymen frequently replay in their minds is just such a retrospective game.
-Like the sexist looking-glass games it too depends upon selective cognition, in this case the quiet ignorance or the forceful denial of much historical fact.
+I think that the myth of Britain’s absolute moral victory over Germany in WWII that many of my countrymen frequently replay is just such a retrospective game.
+Like the sexist looking-glass game it too depends upon selective cognition, in this case the quiet ignorance or the forceful denial of historical facts.